 Mark attended the American College of Financial Services after attending Oakland University.
 Before his work at Barnwood, he worked at JP Morgan and Merrill Lynch.
 He has also obtained his Chartered Financial Consultant® designation.

-Mark is a native and lives in with his wife, Karen, and their cats, Baxter and Laney.
+Mark is a Michigan native and lives in Batavia, Ohio with his wife, Karen, and their cats, Baxter and Laney.
 In his free time, Mark enjoys treasure hunting at antique shows and flea markets, exercising, and spending time outdoors.

 Phone: (859) 279-3361